cainam/home-cluster-deployment/README.md

 - standardize:
   - PullPolicy Always in Deployment/Jobs/StatefulSet, set Always in Pod only if a configmap entry has registry=up, dedicated cron checks the registry status
+  - service-check cron: 1. add registry host entry into coredns configmap + 2. see how to replace curl -k option